generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 ## Training process

 ### NB: Due to the privacy rules, the dataset for medical images (benign and malignant breast cancer images) cannot be provided in this repository.
-However, the dataset can be changed to different, open-source dataset.